-Clip locking in the Color page is similar, but with an important difference.
-As multiple colorists work in the Color page, the first colorist to select any given clip has a lock on that clip, and other colorists will see a badge on that clip showing its locked state, so they know they can't do anything to that clip.
-In the following screenshot, a green badge at the corner of clip 12 indicates that clip is locked.
+Clip locking in the Fusion and Color pages works similarly.
+As multiple compositing artists work in the Fusion page, and multiple colorists work in the Color page, the first compositing artist or colorist to select any given clip has an automatic lock on that clip.
+Other compositing artists or colorists will see a badge on that clip in the Thumbnail timeline showing that it's locked as well as letting them know who has the lock.
+In the following screenshot, a green badge at the corner of clip 12 in the Color page Thumbnail timeline indicates that clip is locked.